Dojo: A Differentiable Physics Engine for Robotics: Background

 \subsection{Variational Integrator}

-We use a specialized implicit integrator that preserves energy and momentum, natively handles quaternions, and alleviates spurious artifacts that commonly arise from contact interactions.
-Dojo utilizes a maximal-coordinates state representation \cite{brudigam2020linear}.
+We use a specialized implicit integrator that natively handles quaternions and alleviates spurious artifacts that commonly arise from contact interactions.
 The dynamics are derived by approximating Hamilton's Principle of Least-Action using a simple midpoint scheme \cite{marsden2001discrete,manchester2020variational}.
-This approach produces \emph{variational} integrators that automatically conserve momentum and energy \cite{marsden2001discrete}.
+This approach produces \emph{variational} integrators.